What is the Academic Session Scheme?

 What do I get in return?

-You will receive £50 per academic session that you deliver.
+You will receive £60 per hour session that you deliver inclusive of all preparation.

-You will also receive an invite to the annual Outreach Garden Party.
+You will also receive an invitation to the annual Outreach and Access Garden Party.

 For any questions, please contact the SLO: firstname.lastname@example.org